Ocean County Historical Society Graduate Internship Program

 - Curatorial Practices and Exhibitions

 Students enrolled in other fields of study that directly relate to the museum profession, who express an interest in the internship program, will be given consideration.

 The Ocean County Historical Society Internship Director and the graduate intern will determine a mutually convenient schedule that is also acceptable to the college/university advisor.
 The schedule should fall within the posted hours that the Ocean County Historical Society Museum is open.
 The Ocean County Historical Society volunteer supervisor and the graduate intern will maintain a record of the hours worked by the intern.
 Both parties will initial the document after each work session.

 Prospective graduate interns should complete the Graduate Internship Application and return all materials at least 30 days prior to the start of the proposed internship.
-For additional information call 732-341-1880 Internship Director: Barbara Williamson.
+For additional information call our Internship Director at 732-341-1880.

 You can download the application here,